Smoothieware/Smoothie-video-tutorials/031-mosfet-for-switching/synopsis.md

 ## This video is about :

-Describe here what this video is about
+This video is about using the switch module to control a simple load ( like a fan ) via Gcode.

 ## This video will teach the following things :

-* One thing
-* Another thing
+* To watch this video you must have watched the gpio and power supply videos

 ## Links